Endear

 With the influx of new purchases from existing customers as well as new customers in general, both your brick & mortar stores and online shops have been pouring new data into your Customer Relationship Management (CRM) system.
 All this first-party data is worth its weight in holiday gold, but only if you can organize it all.

 The sooner your team can clean and organize your customer data, the sooner you can start remarketing to your customers in the midst of the shopping season.
-And while a robust CRM will do most of the data categorization and sorting for you, there are extra steps to take to truly make the data actionable.
+And while a robust retail CRM will do most of the data categorization and sorting for you, there are extra steps to take to truly make the data actionable.

-For example, segmenting your new customers is the key to more personalized and targeted marketing messages and product recommendations.
+So be sure to get as much customer data as possible.
 Online shoppers may be automatically tagged by your CRM, but in-store shoppers will need a manual touch from your sales associates.
 Be sure to instruct your team to enter in all relevant customer notes into your CRM, apply appropriate tags, and log any purchases that were not captured.

 Being able to see what new customers purchased during Black Friday weekend can help you see trends in the items pulling in new shoppers.
 Likewise, capturing the products that are purchased as intended gifts can inform you of what items should take center stage in-store, near check out.